hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - When a write comes odd it to an in memory balanced tree data structure.
 This tree is sometimes called a memtable.
 - When memtable gets bigger write it out as an SSTables.
 This SSTables becomes the most recent segment of the database.
 Database writes can continue with new memtable instance.
+- When we serve values first we well check memtable, after that most recent segment on disk.
+- Periodically ve will run compaction on segment files.

+This design has one problem, if the database crashes memtable gets lost to avoid this problem we can keep e separate log on disk.

+That log can recover the memtable - we will reset after each segment write.